Surtees TS15 car-by-car histories

 Driven by: Jim Ravenscroft.
 First race: Silverstone, 25 Sep 1976.
 Total of 6 recorded races.

 J-C Pace drove a Surtees TS15 in the 1600cc class of French hillclimbs in 1979.
 At present, he is only known to have appeared in five events, at Charnizay on 8 April, Printemps on 22 April, Hébecrevon on 29 April, La Pommeraye on 17 June, and La Forêt-d'Auvray on 24 June.
 At all of these except Printemps, Germain Drouet appeared in the same events in his Surtees TS15A, both being in the 1600cc class.
 At that time, it is believed that car sharing was not allowed, so it cannot have been the same car.
 Nothing more known.

 Driven by: J.-C. Pace.
 First race: Charnizay, 8 Apr 1979.
 Total of 5 recorded races.

 Peter Voigt (Haywards Heath, West Sussex) had a Surtees TS15 at a Hillclimb and Sprint Association test day at Llandow in April 2008.
 It was still with Voigt in 2020, when it was described as "chassis TS15/15".

 In addition to the above, unknown Surtees TS15s were driven by Kikuo Kaira and Kevin Taylor.

-My thanks to Chris Townsend for his early work on this subject, and to David McKinney, Michael Ferner, Philippe Demeyer, Crispian Besley, Peter Hulme, Francesco Turatello, Matteo Tullio, John Bladon and Jeremy Wheatley for their help.
+My thanks to Chris Townsend for his early work on this subject, and to David McKinney, Michael Ferner, Philippe Demeyer, Crispian Besley, Peter Hulme, Francesco Turatello, Matteo Tullio, John Bladon, Jeremy Wheatley and Chris Willie for their help.
 Particular thanks to Ted Walker for providing so many excellent pictures of the cars being raced in 1973 and 1974.